 What is your "style" of jiu-jitsu?

 Can I cross-train here?

 What gi colors can I wear?

-Whatever color you want (so long as it won’t come off on the mats).
+Whatever color you want (just wash it first so dye won’t transfer to the mats).
 Just come train.

 What if my gi has an old school or affiliation patch on it?

 Just come train.

 Oss!
 We’ll be in touch shortly with next steps via email.
 Make sure to check your spam folder.